Lews Baitcaster Combo Review Expert Tips for Better Casting

 Wind reads and adjustments

-Cast at a slight angle to wind rather than fighting it Let wind carry the lure then control touchdown with thumb pressure For heavy wind reduce spool tension and work on a lower trajectory cast
+Cast at a slight angle to the wind rather than fighting it.
+Let the wind carry the lure, then control touchdown with thumb pressure.
+For heavy wind, reduce spool tension and work on a lower trajectory cast.

 Accessories and upgrades that pair well with Lews baitcaster combos